jcam/Image-Flex/README.md

 ## Usage

 Using an Image Flex implementation is easy.
 Once the infrastructure has spun up, simply upload your raw, unoptimized images to the S3 bucket root.
-You can then access those files directly, or pass a `w` (width) query string parameter to fetch a resized and optimized copy, which also gets stored in the S3 bucket and cached in CloudFront.
+You can then access those files directly, or pass a `width` query string parameter to fetch a resized and optimized copy, which also gets stored in the S3 bucket and cached in CloudFront.

 ***Example:***